ENCCS/julia-for-hpc/content/GPU.rst

    .. group-tab:: AMD

       .. code-block:: julia

+         # WARNING: this is still untested on AMD GPUs
          function vadd!(C, A, B)
              index = workitemIdx().x   # linear indexing, so only use `x`
              @inbounds C[index] = A[index] + B[index]